pitmanme/HiMap/README.md

 (2)

-`conda install -c conda-forge lomap2`

-Alternatively, you can install the prerequisites and then install from source
-with:
+Install Lomap from source with:

 `python setup.py install`